d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 Thus we see that the mean is $a$.
 This matches the intuition since $a$ is the location around which we centered our random variable.

-Because they are helpful, let us summarize a few properties.
+Because they are helpful, let's summarize a few properties.

 * For any random variable $X$ and numbers $a$ and $b$, we have that $\mu_{aX+b} = a\mu_X + b$.
 * If we have two random variables $X$ and $Y$, we have $\mu_{X+Y} = \mu_X+\mu_Y$.